National Theatre of Scotland

 The National Theatre of Scotland, established in 2006, is the national theatre company of Scotland.
-The company has no theatre building of its own; instead it tours work to theatres, village halls, schools and site-specific locations, both at home and internationally.
+NTS operates as a "Theatre Without Walls", having no dedicated theatre building of its own.
+Instead, it tours to theatres, village halls, schools and site-specific theatre locations, both at home and internationally.

 The company has created over 200 productions and collaborates with other theatre companies, local authorities, and individual artists to create a variety of performances, from large-scale productions through to theatre specifically made for the smallest venues.

 Many different spaces have been used for productions, as well as conventional theatres: airports and tower blocks, community halls and drill halls, ferries and forests.

 The creation of a national theatre was one of the commitments of the Scottish Executive's National Cultural Strategy.

 Formation

 After Scottish devolution in 1997, long-discussed plans for a national theatre for Scotland began to come to fruition.
 In 2000, the Scottish Executive invited the Scottish Arts Council to conduct a feasibility study into a Scottish national theatre, and an independent working group subsequently reported in May 2001.
-The model for a National Theatre of Scotland (NTS) that was resolved upon was a commissioning theatre, a "theatre without walls", with no need for a new theatre building or a permanent company of actors, but making use of existing theatre buildings, actors and technical staff to create new work to be staged in venues throughout Scotland and internationally.
+The chosen model for a National Theatre of Scotland (NTS) was a commissioning theatre, a "theatre without walls", with no need for a new theatre building or a permanent company of actors, but making use of existing theatre buildings, actors and technical staff to create new work to be staged in venues throughout Scotland and internationally.

 In September 2003, the Scottish Executive announced confirmed funding of £7.5M for the establishment of the NTS, with £3.5M for the year April 2004 to March 2005 and £4M for the following year.
 Robert Findlay, once Chief Executive of Scottish Radio Holdings, was appointed as chairman, and once a Board had also been appointed, the search for the first Artistic Director for the NTS began.

 Artistic direction

-Vicky Featherstone was the founding Artistic Director and held the post from before the theatre's launch in 2006, to 2013.
+Vicky Featherstone was the founding artistic director and held the post from before the theatre's launch in 2006, to 2013.

 Laurie Sansom took up the post in March 2013.
 His resignation was announced in April 2016.

-Jackie Wylie, former Artistic Director of The Arches in Glasgow was appointed as the Artistic Director of the National Theatre of Scotland in Spring 2017.
+Jackie Wylie, former artistic director of The Arches in Glasgow, was appointed as artistic director of the National Theatre of Scotland in Spring 2017.

+In September 2025, Liam Sinclair formally took up the post of executive director and co-chief executive.